 • Double click the white arrow in the photo; you will see the street view is changing.
-Also try panning, rotating and zooming.
+And as you move within the street view, the cutout in the bottom right updates your position.
+Now try panning, rotating and zooming.

 Please view the webpage http://local.google.com/support/bin/topic.py?topic=11640 and answer the following questions on the separate answer sheet: